 Deciding whether to take Ozempic while breastfeeding is a complex issue that requires careful consideration.
 The lack of comprehensive data on the transfer of semaglutide into human breast milk and its potential effects on infants necessitates a cautious approach.
 Consulting with your healthcare provider, exploring alternative medications, and closely monitoring your baby are essential steps in making an informed decision.

-Ultimately, the goal is to balance your health needs with your baby's well-being.
+In the long run, the goal is to balance your health needs with your baby's well-being.
 By staying informed, seeking expert advice, and considering all available options, you can make the best choice for both you and your child.

 If you are currently breastfeeding or planning to breastfeed and have questions about your medications, please consult with your healthcare provider for personalized advice.
-Your health and your baby's health are paramount, and informed decision-making is key.
+Your health and your baby's health are critical, and informed decision-making is key.